duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/21-loop/10-pid/10-pid-intro.md

 Result:

-Students will be able to understand feedback control systems and be ablet o use control system vocabulary terms such as: setpoint, control variable, error.
+Students will be able to understand feedback control systems and be able to use control system vocabulary terms such as: setpoint, control variable, error.

 </div>